Finite Groebner bases in infinite dimensional polynomial rings and applications: Examples, Counterexamples, and First Applications

 \begin{proof} Each polynomial $f \in \K[X_{[r] \times \P}]$ depends on only finitely many column indices.
 Thus, if $\pi \in \Pi$, there exists $\sigma \in \S_\P$ such that $\sigma \cdot f = \pi \cdot f$.
 Indeed, if the largest column index appearing in $f$ is $m$, then $\sigma$ can be chosen to be the identity on all $i > \pi(m)$.
 This implies that every $\S_\P$-stable ideal $I$ is $\Pi$-stable and any $\K[X_{[r] \times \P}] \ast \Pi$ generating set of $I$ is a $\K[X_{[r] \times \P}] \ast \S_\P$ generating set. \end{proof}

-Note that the $r = 1$ version of Corollary \ref{cor:sn} is the main result of \cite{Aschenbrenner2007}.
-Our proof and the material in Section 2 constitute a distillation and generalization of the main proof in that paper.
+Note that the $r = 1$ version of Corollary \ref{cor:sn} is a main result of \cite{Aschenbrenner2007, Cohen67}.
+Our proof and the material in Section 2 constitute a distillation and generalization of the proof in those papers.
 A second corollary concerns infinite chains of symmetric ideals, each contained in a finite polynomial ring.

 Before stating this result, we must first introduce a filtration of $\K[X_{[r] \times \P}] \ast \Pi$.
 Let $Q_n \cong \mathbb{N}^{r \times n}$ be the set of monomials in the polynomial ring $\K[X_{[r] \times [n]}]$, and for $m \geq n$, let $\Pi_{n,m} \subset \Pi$ be the set of functions